 This man is, you guessed it, Bruce Wayne.
 Also known as the Batman.
 And (spoiler alert) he doesn’t actually exist.
 He is fiction.

-It’s an interesting facet of human nature that we seem to have a need to come up with these sort of fictional heroes that embody perfection and everything we wish we …
+It’s an interesting facet of human nature that we seem to have a need to come up with these sort of fictional heroes that embody perfection and everything we wish we could …

 Copy and paste this URL into your WordPress site to embed